 One product, CaseMap®, tries to bring order to the mountain of “hot facts” by letting you categorize them with a “fact spreadsheet”.
 Although categorizing facts by relevance, whether or not a fact is disputed, a fact’s impact on your position, etc., can help manage them, after several dozen facts have been collected, the relevance and relationships between them is lost, even if they are tagged by issue.

 Have these systems captured the case knowledge necessary to allow a sound decision, or are they simply organizing documents (raw data) or bits of information (raw facts)?

-Try this test and decide: Suppose you fell ill and had to hand your case or investigation off to your colleagues; what knowledge would they need to represent your client competently and allow the judge to make a sound decision?
+Try this test and decide: Suppose you fall ill and have to hand your case or investigation off to your colleagues.
+What knowledge would they need to represent your client competently and allow the judge to make a sound decision?
 Would a collection of documents from a DMS be sufficient?
 Would just a collection of hundreds of “hot facts” from a litigation support system be sufficient?
 What about a “spreadsheet” of hundreds of discrete facts?

-What your colleagues really need is your argument: that’s where you’ve captured your thoughts and knowledge about your case; where you’ve related one fact to another tying them into a coherent picture which sets out your position and which can be imparted to others.
-Specifically they need is:
+What your colleagues really need is your argument.
+Because that’s where you’ve captured your thoughts and knowledge about your case, and where you’ve related one fact to another tying them into a coherent picture which sets out your position, and which can be imparted to others.
+Specifically, what they need is: